syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-N> Customized data template should be defined in SfCellGrid.Resources in XAML file.
+N> Customized data template should be defined in the SfCellGrid.Resources in XAML file.

-### Reset Comment
+### Reset comment

-`ResetComment` method is used to reset or remove the comment in SfCellGrid.
+The `ResetComment` method is used to reset or remove the comment from the SfCellGrid.

 {% tabs %}
 {% highlight c# %}